Pisich/Dockerized-pisich.github.io/README.md

 #Run the container
 docker run -d -p 8080:80 pisich-webpage:1.0
 ```
-Now that everything is set up you can use the command ```docker ps``` to see the container running and you can access localhost:8080 to see the webpage runnning.
+Now that everything is set up you can use the command ```docker ps``` to see the container running and you can access localhost:8080 on your machine to see the webpage runnning.

 ## Contributions
 Note that this program is in early development, if you would like to see a feature added, feel free to submit an issue or a pull request.